mohamedtajelsir/SEUDpublic/README.md

         - If you follow this option you have to change the entity name to match rest of the files

 ### ip repo
-- ip\_repo are ips that can be added to ip based design, such as a microblaze processor system
+- ip\_repo are ips that can be added to ip based design, such as a tmr majority voter, tmr integrity timer, memory conformity module, AXI tmr voter to work with microblaze processor system
 - se\_single\_core is essentially a non-tmr version of the healing core.
     - It could be a good starting point to learn about the sub-blocks of the healing core